ThienDDinh/SmartGateController/README.md

 * ESPHome installed on your computer (for compiling and flashing firmware)
 * USB-C cable for firmware flashing
 * PH1 screwdriver to remove the Letron enclosure
-* Flat-blade (slotted) screwdriver for the 3.81 mm screw terminals
+* Flat-blade (slotted) screwdriver for the screw terminals

 ### 4.2 Firmware Flashing (Pre-Install)